Methylene Blue for Anti-Aging – Evidence, Benefits, and Myths

 Methylene Blue for Anti-Aging Benefits

 If you’re interested in slowing down the effects of aging, you’ve probably come across methylene blue.
 This striking blue compound was first made in 1876 and has been used as everything from a malaria treatment to a laboratory dye.
+In recent years, researchers have started looking at methylene blue for its potential in supporting brain health, boosting energy, and even rejuvenating skin.
+But is it really an anti-aging breakthrough or just hype?
+Let’s explore what the science says, what benefits you might expect, and what myths you should ignore.

 Quick Overview of Methylene Blue for Anti-Aging